-Cisco goes after industrial IoT
+Cisco goes after industrial IoT with new solutions

 Cisco has rolled out a new family of switches, software, developer tools and blueprints to meld IoT and industrial networking with intent-based networking and classic IT security, monitoring and application-development support.

-To take on the daunting task the company unveiled a new family of industrial-networking Catalyst switches, IoT developer tools and support for Cisco’s DevNet developer program, and it validated IoT network design blueprints customers can work with to build solid IoT environments.
+To take on the daunting task the vendor unveiled a new family of industrial-networking Catalyst switches, IoT developer tools and support for Cisco’s DevNet developer program, and it validated IoT network design blueprints customers can work with to build solid IoT environments.

 “We have over 40,000 customers with IoT technology in all manner of applications – from connected roadways and cars to healthcare – and many face the same challenges in deploying IoT – project complexity, scale, and end-to-end security,” Vikas Butaney, vice president of product management for IoT at Cisco said.

 “We are bringing to those customers a manageable, secure network that will let them deploy IoT at a massive scale.”

-For the core of this network environment Cisco will bring a family of new ruggedized industrial networking systems.
+For the core of this network environment Cisco will bring a family of new ruggedised industrial networking systems.

 Specifically the Cisco Catalyst IE3x00 series of Gigabit Ethernet switches and IR1101 Integrated Services Routers that Cisco says were purpose-built for IoT environments.
 The IR1101 are modular so customers can upgrade to new features such as 5G without ripping and replacing.

 All IE3x00 and IR1101 systems run IOS XE, the operating system used in Cisco’s existing campus, branch and WAN networking devices.

 The new platforms can be managed by Cisco’s DNA Center, and Cisco IoT Field Network Director, letting customers fuse their IoT and industrial-network control with their business IT world.

 DNA Center is Cisco’s central management tool for enterprise networks, featuring automation capabilities, assurance setting, fabric provisioning and policy-based segmentation.
 It is also at the center of the company’s Intent Based Networking initiative offering customers the ability to automatically implement network and policy changes on the fly and ensure data delivery.

-The IoT Field Network Director is software that manages multiservice networks of Cisco industrial, connected grid routers, and endpoints.
+The IoT Field Network Director is software that manages multi-service networks of Cisco industrial, connected grid routers, and endpoints.

 Taking DNA Center’s features into an industrial IoT-based network is an important move for customers, analysts said.